llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 The `object` field is required for a default, bounded, and computed lifetime segment.
 It explicitly specifies the data object of the lifetime segment.

-The `object` field must be omitted for a type lifetime segment.
+The `object` field is omitted for a type lifetime segment.
 The data object is implicitly the instance of the type being accessed with the lifetime segment.

 A bounded lifetime segment is only active if the current program location's instruction is in the range covered.
 The call to the `llvm.dbg.def` intrinsic